gramineproject/graphene/Documentation/oldwiki/Graphene-SGX-Manifest-Syntax.md

+# Graphene SGX Manifest Syntax

-The basic manifest syntax for Graphene is described in [[Graphene Manifest Syntax]].
+The basic manifest syntax for Graphene is described in [Graphene Manifest Syntax](Graphene-Manifest-Syntax.md).
 If Graphene is *not* running with SGX, the SGX-specific syntax is ignored.
 All keys in the SGX-specific syntax are optional.
 If the keys are not specified, Graphene will use the default values.